HGVSnomenclature/VarNomen/_bg-material/simple.md

 *	deletion
 	:	one or more letters of the DNA code are missing (deleted).
 A deletion is indicated using **"del"**.
 	*	c.4375\_4379del
-		:	the nucleotides from position c.4375 to c.4379 (GATT) are missing (deleted).
-Also reported as c.4375\_4379delGATT.
+		:	the nucleotides from position c.4375 to c.4379 (CGATT) are missing (deleted).
+Often reported as c.4375\_4379delCGATT.
 *	duplication
 	:	one or more letters of the DNA code are present twice (doubled, duplicated).
 A duplication is indicated using **"dup"**.
 	*	c.4375\_4385dup
-		:	the nucleotides from position c.4375 to c.4385 (GATTATTCCA) are present twice (duplicated).
-Also reported as c.4375\_4385dupGATTATTCCA or c.4385\_4386insGATTATTCCA (not a correct HGVS description).
+		:	the nucleotides from position c.4375 to c.4385 (CGATTATTCCA) are present twice (duplicated).
+Often reported as c.4375\_4385dupCGATTATTCCA or c.4385\_4386insCGATTATTCCA (not a correct HGVS description).
 *	insertion
 	:	one or more letters in the DNA code are new (inserted).
 An insertion is indicated using **"ins"**.
 	*	c.4375\_4376insACCT
 		:	the new sequence "ACCT" was found inserted between positions c.4375 and c.4376.
 *	deletion/insertion (indel)
 	:	one or more letters in the DNA code are missing and replaced by several new letters.
-An deletion/insertion is indicated using **"delins"**.
+A deletion/insertion is indicated using **"delins"**.
 	*	c.4375\_4376delinsAGTT
 		:	the nucleotides from position c.4375 to c.4376 (CG) are missing (deleted) and replaced by the new sequence "AGTT".
 Also reported as c.4375\_4376delCGinsAGTT